Iggy Pop: 1980s

 "Real Wild Child", a cover of "The Wild One", originally written and recorded by Australian rock 'n' roll musician Johnny O'Keefe in 1958.
 The single was a Top 10 hit in the UK and was successful around the world, especially in Australia, where it has been used since 1987 as the theme music for the ABC's late-night music video show Rage.
 Blah-Blah-Blah was Pop's highest-charting album in the U.S. since The Idiot in 1977, peaking at No. 75 on the Billboard 200 chart.

 Also in 1985, Pop and Lou Reed contributed their singing voices to the animated film Rock & Rule.
 Pop performed the song "Pain & Suffering" in the final sequence of the film.
+Pop's music appeared on the soundtrack to the 1986 film Dogs in Space.

 In 1987, Pop appeared (along with Bootsy Collins) on a mostly instrumental album, Neo Geo, by Japanese composer Ryuichi Sakamoto.
-The music video for "Risky", written and directed by Meiert Avis, won the first ever MTV Breakthrough Video Award.
+The music video for "Risky", written and directed by Meiert Avis, won the first MTV Breakthrough Video Award.
 The groundbreaking video explores transhumanist philosopher FM-2030's ideas of Nostalgia for the Future in the form of an imagined love affair between a robot and one of Man Ray's models in Paris in the late 1930s.
 Additional inspiration was drawn from Jean Baudrillard, Edvard Munch's 1894 painting Puberty, and Roland Barthes Death of the Author.
 The surrealist black-and-white video uses stop motion, light painting, and other retro in-camera effects techniques.
 Meiert Avis recorded Sakamoto while at work on the score for The Last Emperor in London.
 Sakamoto also appears in the video painting words and messages to an open shutter camera.
 Pop, who performs the vocals on "Risky", chose not to appear in the video, allowing his performance space to be occupied by the surrealist era robot.

 Pop's follow-up to Blah Blah Blah, Instinct (1988), was a turnaround in musical direction.
 Its stripped-back, guitar-based sound leaned further towards the sound of the Stooges than any of his solo albums to date.
 His record label dropped him, but the King Biscuit Flower Hour radio show recorded the Instinct tour (featuring guitarist Andy McCoy and Alvin Gibbs on bass) in Boston on July 19, 1988.
 Working with rock attorney Stann Findelle, Pop scored more movie soundtrack inclusions in 1989: "Living on the Edge of the Night" in the Ridley Scott thriller Black Rain; and "Love Transfusion", a song originally written by Alice Cooper (who does backing vocals) and Desmond Child, in Wes Craven's Shocker.
 Also, at the same time, Pop, dissatisfied from RCA's decisions, revoked copyrights of his RCA releases, assigned it to his company Thousand Mile, and signed a contract with Virgin Records, which was a unique hybrid of distribution deal for his RCA releases and a recording contract for new albums.
 Virgin first reissued Lust for Life and The Idiot in 1990, then TV Eye Live 1977 in 1994.
-Virgin continues to distribute these albums to this day.